brunokeymolen/nn20db-sdk/README.md

 - The SDK is currently beta.
 - The public repository does not contain the proprietary static libraries.
-- ESP32 demos are search-only by design.
+- ESP32 demos are search-only by design, adding vectors on esp32 is possible but it will be slow, I would suggest to add sporadic.
 - Large indexes should currently be built on Linux and copied to the target device.
 - Multi-threaded search is not implemented yet; use `search_threads = 1`.